 Do not bring large amounts of cash to school.
 Do not leave money or valuables in your bag.
+If you are unsure on our currency and what is an acceptable amount to carry, please see our International Student Administrator.

 Code of Practice